Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 #### From Local Development to Integration of Code Changes to the Remote Main Branch

 The AWSDSC-XUT team may want to experiment with a simplified *trunk-based development* branching strategy that consists of the *main* (*trunk*) branch and short-lived *feature* branches.
-All thoroughly tested code changes should be merged via pull requests and reviewed by your team members before being integrated into the *main* branch.
+Ensure all code changes are merged through pull requests, pass CI checks, and receive a team review before being integrated into the *main* branch.
 This minimal setup allows for direct deployment of the AWSome Books application from the *main* branch at any time.

 {{% notice tip %}}
 You can refer to [trunk-based development](https://trunkbaseddevelopment.com/) for other advanced variants of this branching strategy or design your own for a customized branching strategy that nevertheless adheres to DevOps practices.